-As I grow older, I find myself increasingly inclined toward the Platonic position that the body is indeed something akin to a prison of the soul.
+As I grow older, I find myself increasingly inclined toward the Platonic position that the body is something akin to a prison of the soul.
 My body is my own, yes.
 And yet, I and my body are not one and the same thing.

 Then, suddenly, out of nowhere, sickness or some other calamity strikes us.
 Or we awaken to find that thirty years have passed, and our body is older, weaker, breaking down.
-Once a source of vitality, the body becomes a source of pain and suffering, a burden that we are forced to carry.
+Once a source of vitality, the body becomes a source of pain and suffering, a burden that we are forced to carry around.

 From this, a new desire emerges: To be rid of the body.